Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: July 2023

-What medications can help a person stop smoking?
+What medicines can help a person stop smoking?

 What are antidepressants and anti-anxiety medicines?

-Many COPD patients will experience anxiety or depression (or both) at some point during the disease.
-Antidepressants and anti-anxiety medicines can be helpful in treating these conditions and improving a patient’s quality of life.2
+Many people with COPD experience anxiety or depression at some point during the disease.
+Antidepressants and anti-anxiety drugs can help treat these conditions.
+They can also improve quality of life.2